 Slovenia is a Sporting Powerhouse - Proving to be Among the Best in the World at the Games

 LJUBLJANA, Slovenia, Aug.
-8, 2021 /CNW/ -- Slovenia is home to global sport stars including Luka Dončić, Primož Roglič, Tadej Pogačar, Janja Garnbret, Tina Trstenjak, Benjamin Savšek and many others.
+9, 2021 /PRNewswire/ -- Slovenia is home to global sport stars including Luka Doncic, Primoz Roglic, Tadej Pogacar, Janja Garnbret, Tina Trstenjak, Benjamin Savsek and many others.

 As the Games draw to a close, Slovenia has proven to be one of the most successful countries in terms of Olympic medals per capita.
 In the last two weeks, heartful athletes have proven that a nation of just 2 million can be among the best in the world.